HARRY NOVAK PROFILE

 HIKE TO HELL (1977) - Mama's

-boy Howard (Robert Gribbin) picks up hitch hiking women in
+boy Howard (Robert Gribbin) picks up hitch hiking women in his

 dry cleaning van and tries to talk them out of running away by